ankane/ahoy/README.md

 # Ahoy

-:fire: Simple, powerful analytics for Rails
+Ahoy provides a solid foundation to track visits and events in Ruby, JavaScript, and native apps.

-Ahoy makes it easy to track visitors and users.
-Track visits (sessions) and events in Ruby, JavaScript, and native apps.
-Works with any data store so you can easily scale.
+:fire: Works with any data store so you can easily scale.

 :postbox: To track emails, check out [Ahoy Email](https://github.com/ankane/ahoy_email).